 - The next time the road splits, you have the option of making a 90 degree turn to the right or staying straight.
 GO STRAIGHT (a lot of people seem to go astray here).

-- After a while the road will make a sharp bend to the left and you will pass a large quarry (a place where locals like to shoot their guns).
+- After a while (about a mile) the road will make a sharp bend to the left and you will pass a large quarry (a place where locals like to shoot their guns).
 After the quarry the road will start to head uphill, flatten out, then head uphill again.
 There is a pullout on the left where the road fattens out and bends to the right.
 The approach trail is on the right.
+It can be tough to spot so keep your eyes open!
+Distance from the quarry to the trail is maybe 0.7 miles.
 Total distance on the dirt road is about four miles.
 A short, uphill hike on the approach trail gets you to the crag.

 Some more hints and notes on getting to Rattlesnake: